 Dr. Daniel Edwards resides in Laie, Hawaii, where he teaches courses in music theory and world music cultures at Brigham Young University — Hawaii.
 He has received degrees in percussion performance from BYUH, the University of Missouri, and the University of Illinois at Urbana-Champaign.
 One of his primary interests is the steel pan, which has led him to commission new works for lead pan by several composers.
 He has also led steel bands in Illinois and Missouri, and presented concerts and master classes with the instruments across the country.
 Prior to teaching at BYUH, he drummed for the Polynesian Cultural Center in Laie, Hawaii, and taught English as a second language in Taiwan.

 Rhythm!
-Scene: If you weren't a university percussion professor, what career could you see yourself having pursued?
+Scene: If you weren't a percussionist and educator, what career could you see yourself having pursued?

 R!S: What is your favorite percussion instrument and why?

 DE: My favorite percussion instrument is the steel pan, particularly the lead pan.
 I began playing steel pans during a difficult time in my life, and I found that playing the instruments was one of the few things that brought me pure joy at the time.
 As I improved my playing, I found that there are much fewer professional pannists than there are professional marimbists, timpanists, etc., so I decided to focus on pan as a career and an academic strategy.
 While I do get frustrated with my playing at times, as we all do, there's no other instrument that touches me like pans do.

 R!S: Where did you grow up, and what’s one interesting thing about your childhood (musically or otherwise)?